harlows/TERTL509/modules/introduction/why-is-digital-literacy-important.md

 [:fas fa-regular fa-comments: Take me to the discussion!](https://elearn.waikato.ac.nz/ " :class=button")

 * * *
+#### Generational View of Digital Natives

+> There are many cartoons online that comment on the amusing side of this concept.
+Do a search on Google (or your favourite search engine) for “digital native” a cartoon.
+You might see images of kids looking at a book with shock and asking each other, “Where is the ‘on’ button?”
+Or you might see a child returning home from school walking right past their parent exclaiming, “How do you think it was?
+They didn’t even have Wi-Fi!”

+* * *

 You might be familiar with the concept of a “digital native” or the “net generation.”
 These terms suggest that a person who has been born or brought up during the age of digital technology will be familiar with computers and the Internet from an early age.